William Earl Hidden

 Recognizing the value of the distinctively colored emeralds and the potential of the new green gem, Hidden bought some land adjacent to the original discovery site and formed the Emerald and Hiddenite Mineral Company, which immediately began recovering loose hiddenite and emeralds from the topsoil and, at a depth of only 26 feet, from solid bedrock.

-Besides his role in the identification of hiddenite, Hidden was also credited with the discovery of a purple-red variety of garnet known as rhodolite which he discovered in the Cowee Valley in Macon, North Carolina, although some believe that rhodolite was known in Sri Lanka for a long time before this.
+Besides his role in the identification of hiddenite, Hidden was also credited with the discovery of a purple-red variety of garnet known as rhodolite, which he discovered in the Cowee Valley in Macon, North Carolina, though some believe that rhodolite was known in Sri Lanka for a long time before this.

-Hidden was a great explorer, and discovered and named several non-gemstone minerals; he also did some early research into meteorites and was the leader of his time in developing gem mining in North Carolina and the mining of turquoise in New Mexico.
+Hidden was a great explorer, and he discovered and named several minerals.
+He also did some early research into meteorites and was a pioneer in developing gem mining in North Carolina and the mining of turquoise in New Mexico.